mohammadmrida/PowerBI_Dashboard--Movies-Budget-and-Revenue/README.md

 ### :mag_right: Key Findings 3:
-  #### 1. Highest number of film released in 2013 and lowest number in 2017.
+  #### :high_brightness: Highest number of film released in 2013 and lowest number in 2017.
-  #### 2. Average Budget per film was significantly in 2017.
+  #### :high_brightness: Average Budget per film was significantly in 2017.
-  #### 3. Film realeased in Qrt2 and Qrt4 had the highest avareage revenue per film .
+  #### :high_brightness: Film realeased in Qrt2 and Qrt4 had the highest avareage revenue per film .
-  #### 4. Film released in the month of MAY, JUNE & JULY has higher revenue.
+  #### :high_brightness: Film released in the month of MAY, JUNE & JULY has higher revenue.

 <p align="center">